Approximately one in five people experience tinnitus at some point.

 Management of Tinnitus

 After the root cause is determined, the next step is to look for ways to manage tinnitus and lessen its impact on a patient’s well-being.
-One thing doctors look for is a build up of earwax.
+One thing that specialists look for is a build up of earwax.
 Removing earwax that is impacted can help to contribute to a lessening of tinnitus.
 The following can also aid patients in managing tinnitus:

 - Using a white noise machine to help alleviate hearing the noises.
 These are ideal at night or when a patient is trying to concentrate.